coinflex-exchange/v2/source/includes/_v2_websocket.md

 \>timestamp | STRING | Yes | Current millisecond timestamp |
 \>signature | STRING | Yes | `Base64(HmacSHA256(API-Secret, timestamp + 'GET/auth/self/verify'))` |

+## Session Keep Alive

+To maintain an active WebSocket connection it is imperative to either be subscribed to a channel that pushes data at least once per minute (Depth or Balance) or send a ping to the server once per minute.

 ## Place Order